Don’t Tell Us How to Hunt, Alaska Tells Washington

 The 1980 Alaska National Interest Lands Conservation Act created a class of Americans specific to Alaska, called “subsistence users:” members of Alaska Native tribes and rural residents who hunt to survive in remote areas, where grocery options are limited and shipping costs are high.
 Subsistence hunters are allowed to hunt on federal lands and are given more leeway in hunting methods and locations than sport hunters.

-The co-defendant National Park Service in 2014 in 2015 prohibited taking wolves and coyotes, including pups during their denning season in national parks and preserves; taking black bears with artificial light at den sites; taking brown or black bears attracted to bait; using dogs in black bear hunts, and shooting swimming caribou or caribou emerging from the water on the shore while the hunter is in a moving boat.
+The co-defendant National Park Service in 2014 and 2015 prohibited taking wolves and coyotes, including pups during their denning season in national parks and preserves; taking black bears with artificial light at den sites; taking brown or black bears attracted to bait; using dogs in black bear hunts, and shooting swimming caribou or caribou emerging from the water on the shore while the hunter is in a moving boat.

-In 2015 the defendant U.S. Fish and Wildlife prohibited using bait to kill bear cubs or sows with cubs or brown bears in the Alaska National Wildlife Refuge, using snares or traps on bears, killing wolves or coyote from May through Aug.
+In 2016, the defendant U.S. Fish and Wildlife prohibited using bait to kill bear cubs or sows with cubs or brown bears in the Alaska National Wildlife Refuges, using snares or traps on bears, killing wolves or coyote from May through Aug.
 9 and taking bears from an aircraft the same day air travel has occurred.

-Alaska and federal clash frequently over land and wildlife, energy and the environment.
+Alaska and federal agencies clash frequently over land and wildlife, energy and the environment.

-The defendant federal agencies seeks to conserve, protect, and enhance fish, wildlife, plants, and their habitats for the benefit of all American people, including Alaskans.
+The defendant federal agencies seek to conserve, protect, and enhance fish, wildlife, plants, and their habitats for the benefit of all American people, including Alaskans.
 They tend to let nature take its course and let bears, wolves and coyotes prey on caribou, moose and Dall sheep.

-Alaskan agencies favor targeted predator control, to boost consistent availability of game species for subsistence and to attract sport hunters whose travel and license fees are vital to Alaska’s economy.
+Alaska agencies favor targeted predator control, to boost consistent availability of game species for subsistence and to attract sport hunters whose travel and license fees are vital to Alaska’s economy.

 The federal rules in question prohibit hunting methods that are considered unfair or unsporting even if that means less game for the taking some years and more in other.
 “Manipulating natural population dynamics conflicts with National Park Service law and policy,” the Park Service said about the updated rules in 2014.
 “This rule does nothing to restrict or limit federal subsistence hunting on NPS-managed lands.
 It would make permanent the small number of temporary restrictions we have put in place annually for the past four years, and largely maintain the status quo.”

-The Park Service’s updated final rules attempted to align them with the Fish and Wildlife Service’s mission.
+Fish and Wildlife’s updated final rules attempted to align them with the Fish and Wildlife Service’s mission.
 Fish and Wildlife Service Director Dan Ashe wrote in August last year that cooperation with states is the best approach, and that his agency has a long history of cooperation states, including Alaska.
 “But there comes a time when the U.S. Fish & Wildlife Service must stand up for the authorities and principles that underpin our work and say, “‘No,’” Ashe wrote for the Huffington Post.

 He said that the “carefully crafted regulations will ensure that all wildlife – including predators – gets a fair shake on Alaska’s National Wildlife Refuges, for which Congress has assigned us primary authority.
 The State of Alaska’s predator control programs may be in line with its state mandates and programs, but they cannot be reconciled with the federal laws that guide us.”